 In Memoriam: Fr.
 Phil Bowers

-[Editor's Note: Father Phil's Funeral Mass will be held Thursday, December 23, 2021 at Holy Spirit Parish at Geist at 11 a.m.
-The Funeral Mass will be Live Streamed - Click Here.
+[Editor's Note: Father Phil's Funeral Mass was held Thursday, December 23, 2021, at Holy Spirit Parish at Geist.
+A recording of his Funeral Mass can be viewed here.]

 It is with great sorrow that Theta Chi Fraternity announces Past International Chaplain Father Philip T. Bowers (Alpha Delta/Purdue 1975) has joined the Chapter Eternal.
 He was 84.